 For the 15th year, Ca' Foscari University joins the "m'illumino di meno" initiative, scheduled for the 16th February, the National Day of Energy Saving and Sustainable Lifestyles.
 The theme of the 2024 campaign is "No Borders".
 The campaign is dedicated to looking ahead, "turning off" borders and forging international alliances.
 Ca' Foscari, in collaboration with ESU - the Regional Entity for Student Financial Aid and Services, has organized a low impact dinner on the evening of Friday, February 16.
 The dinner is dedicated to international students and Ca' Foscari students who have returned from abroad.

-The 2020 Sustainability Report has been released.
-Ca’ Foscari University publishes an annual Sustainability Report on the activities undertaken by the University in the field of environmental and social sustainability, in order to monitor the objectives and commitments it has made in terms of sustainable development.
+The 2022 Sustainability Report has been released.
+Ca’ Foscari University publishes an annual Sustainability Report on the activities undertaken by the University in the field of sustainability, in order to monitor the objectives and commitments it has made in terms of sustainable development.
 The Report explains how the university’s activities contribute to achieving the 17 goals of the 2030 Agenda for Sustainable Development.

 Palazzo Foscari has officially earned the LEED EB:O&M certification becoming one of the oldest “green”